cloudmazing/lfs-server-go/README.md

 Running the binary will start an LFS server on `localhost:8080` by default.
 All of the configuration settings are stored in config.ini.
 > You'll want to copy config.ini.example to config.ini

+A running database server, if desired.
+One of MySQL or Cassandra are the external database options.
+BoltDB is the local option and is not suggested for production use

 ### An example usage: